rgreen32/unsplashWallpaperFetcher/README.md

 # wallpaperFetcher
-Python script and Batch script for fetching a random photo from user-specified unsplash.com collections and setting the photo to desktop background automatically.
+Python and Batch scripts for fetching a random photo from user-specified unsplash.com collections and setting the photo to desktop background automatically.